vmware-tanzu/community-edition/docs/site/content/docs/latest/azure-mgmt.md

 1. Enter a display name for the app, such as `tce`, and select who else can use it.
 You can leave the **Redirect URI (optional)** field blank.

 1. Click **Register**.
-This registers the application with an Azure service principal account as described in [How to: Use the portal to create an Azure AD application and service principal that can access resources](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) in the Azure documentation.
+This registers the application with an Microsoft Azure service principal account as described in [How to: Use the portal to create an Azure AD application and service principal that can access resources](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) in the Microsoft Azure documentation.

 1. An overview pane for the app appears.
 Record its **Application (client) ID** value, which is a GUID.

-1. From the Azure Portal top level, browse to **Subscriptions**.
+2. From the Microsoft Azure Portal, browse to **Subscriptions**.
 At the bottom of the pane, select one of the subscriptions you have access to, and record its **Subscription ID**.
 Click the subscription listing to open its overview pane.

-1. Select to **Access control (IAM)** and click **Add a role assignment**.
+3. Select to **Access control (IAM)** and click **Add a role assignment**.

-1. In the **Add role assignment** pane
+4. In the **Add role assignment** pane
     - Select the **Owner** role
     - Leave **Assign access to** selection as "Azure AD user, group, or service principal"
     - Under **Select** enter the name of your app, `tkg`.
 It appears underneath under **Selected Members**

-1. Click **Save**.
+5. Click **Save**.
 A popup appears confirming that your app was added as an owner for your subscription.

-1. From the Azure Portal > **Azure Active Directory** > **App Registrations**, select your `tce` app under **Owned applications**.
+6. From the Microsoft Azure Portal > **Azure Active Directory** > **App Registrations**, select your `tce` app under **Owned applications**.
 The app overview pane opens.

-1. From **Certificates & secrets** > **Client secrets** click **+ New client secret**.
+7. From **Certificates & secrets** > **Client secrets** click **+ New client secret**.

-1. In the **Add a client secret** popup, enter a **Description**, choose an expiration period, and click **Add**.
+8. In the **Add a client secret** popup, enter a **Description**, choose an expiration period, and click **Add**.

-1. Azure lists the new secret with its generated value under **Client Secrets**.
+9. The new secret is listed with its generated value under **Client Secrets**.
 Record the value.

 ## Accept the Base Image License

-To run management cluster VMs on Azure, accept the license for their base Kubernetes version and machine OS.
+To run management cluster VMs on Microsoft Azure, accept the license for their base Kubernetes version and machine OS.

 1. Sign in to the Azure CLI as your `tkg` client application.